niolabs/docs/docs/api/conventions.md

 The REST API is available in {{ book.product }} binaries that include the {{ book.product }} REST Component.
 Read more about {{ book.product }} core components in [components](../components/README.md).

-## Authorization
+## Authorization and Authentication

 Authorization is about what users are allowed to do.

+Authentication is about who somebody is.

+### Permissions

-Setting up permissions in your project.
+Authorization is about setting up permissions in your project.

-Project template sets you up with default users and permissions.
+The project template sets you up with default users and permissions.

-You should change these.
+User names and passwords are specified in the `users.json` file in the `etc` directory.

 Authorization for your project's users are specified in the `permissions.json` file in the `etc` directory of your project.

+If you want to secure your project and its API, you should change these.

 ## Authentication

-Authentication is about who somebody is.

 Authentication for your project's users are specified in the `users.json` file in the `etc` directory of your project.